PandaTechAM/Public-API-Documentations/EasyEvents/EasyEvents.md

 function closeIFrame() {
-  // Logic to close or hide the IFrame const iframe = document.getElementById("easyEventsIframe");
+  // Logic to close or hide the IFrame const iframe = document.getElementById('easyEventsIframe');
   if (iframe) {
-    iframe.style.display = "none"; // or use iframe.remove() to remove it from the DOM
+    iframe.style.display = 'none'; // or use iframe.remove() to remove it from the DOM
   }
 }

 function handleOrder(orderId) {
-  // Handle the order based on orderId console.log("Handle order with ID:", orderId);
+  // Handle the order based on orderId console.log('Handle order with ID:', orderId);
   // Implement the order handling logic here
 }